Evgenii-Evgenevich/CooperateOrCheat/README.md

 The random strategy is the most nonoptimal strategy. \
 The naive strategy is a good strategy if you are not alone. \
-The greedy strategy only win the first rounds.
+The greedy strategy only wins the first rounds.

 The Cooperator Agents and/or the Copyist Agents may play this game endlessly even if there are the few Cheater Agents.